distributedci/dci-blog/content/2022-11-15-using-dci-components-in-partner-hooks.md

 Let's suppose the following examples of DCI jobs that come from `tnf_test_example` component, which show why we need two versions for this particular component:

-1. We started using `v0.0.1`, our super-first release of our component, to be tested with CNF Cert Suite.
+1. We started using `v0.0.1`, our super-first release of our component, to be tested with Red Hat Best Practices for Kubernetes test suite.
 But the job [failed](https://www.distributed-ci.io/jobs/048fbffb-e2dc-4f49-9d62-ae438d7446f7/jobStates?sort=date), the results from certification suite were not the expected ones!
 Note that, in the job, you can see the component under the Components list as `Tnf_test_example v0.0.1`
 2. After troubleshooting, it was discovered that the operator used was not certified by Red Hat, so the development team released `v0.0.2`, using a certified operator.
 We relaunched the job by just changing the component version (or directly using the latest, without specifying version), and now… it [worked](https://www.distributed-ci.io/jobs/04d8713d-9480-4741-8f10-deabc13d746c/jobStates?sort=date)!
-Again, you can see that `Tnf_test_example v0.0.2` component is present under the Components list, and that a success fix is calculated for the CNF Cert Suite tests (because there is now one test that is passing and it was not passing in the previous component version) as the same component type is used for the same OCP topic.
+Again, you can see that `Tnf_test_example v0.0.2` component is present under the Components list, and that a success fix is calculated for the Red Hat Best Practices for Kubernetes test suite tests (because there is now one test that is passing and it was not passing in the previous component version) as the same component type is used for the same OCP topic.

 And if we go to DCI GUI and return again to the component view, we will be able to see some statistics: